jkeefe/workshops/module-build-a-chatbot/README.md

 - On the **Dexter** tab
     - Paste App ID paste into box
 - On the **Facebook** tab
-    - Get App Secret (you may have to confirm your password)
+    - Get App Secret by clicking "show" (you may have to confirm your password)
 - On the **Dexter** tab
     - Paste into Dexter
 - Back at the **Facebook** tab ...